 What Should My Doctor Put in The Letter?

-A letter from your doctor on your disability can help provide support for your application.
-While your doctor may be able to determine your level of disability, a letter from your doctor that just states that you are disabled may not be given as much weight as a letter that has detailed, specific information about the following:
+While your doctor may be able to determine your level of disability, a disability letter from your doctor that just states that you are disabled may not be given as much weight as a letter that has detailed, specific information about the following:

 - Your medical conditon(s)